King's Daughters' Health wants to keep you informed regarding the COVID-19 pandemic.

 EXCEPTION: COVID-19 PATIENTS: No visitors will be allowed for patients with a confirmed or suspected case of COVID-19.
 Thank you for understanding.

-4. One healthy adult visitor may accompany a patient while in the Emergency Department.
-The approved visitor will be provided an arm band; the arm band cannot be shared with other visitors (no switching in and out).
+2. One healthy visitor may accompany a patient while in the Emergency Department (no switching in and out).
+Masks are required for all visitors and guests (per the State of Indiana mandate, effective July 27).
 Exceptions may be made if the patient is in critical condition or if unusual circumstances warrant, as determined by KDH team members.

 No other visitors or guests are allowed at this time.
 KDH continues to follow local and statewide guidelines for visitation to help reduce the potential spread of COVID-19.